jainam12345/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs - script to remove files ending with ~
 102-tree - script to create dir tree
-103-commas - script to separate files and dirs using commas
+103-commas - script to separate files and dirs using commas school.mgc - Script to find files of SCHOOL type